 Your milk will gradually change from colostrum to transitional milk to mature milk over the first 2 weeks after your baby is born.
 You'll notice your breasts becoming fuller and heavier.
 They may also feel more tender.
-The colour of your milk will change from clear or yellowish (colostrum), to bluish-white or white (mature milk).
+The colour of your milk will change from clear or yellowish (colostrum), to bluish-white or white (mature milk), but colour may vary.
+Some foods, vitamins or medications can change the colour of breastmilk but you can likely continue to breastfeed your baby.
+If you have concerns about the colour of your breastmilk, call Health Link at 811 or talk with your health care provider.